dicebear/dicebear/apps/docs/pages/how-to-use/cli/index.md

 :::info

-We provide a large number of avatar styles from different artists.
-The avatar styles are licensed under different licenses that the artists can choose themselves.
-For a quick overview we have created an [license overview](/licenses/) for you.
+We provide a large number of avatar styles from different creators.
+The avatar styles are licensed under different licenses that the creators can choose themselves.
+For a quick overview we have created a [license overview](/licenses/) for you.

 :::